 Not all fresh food is created equal

 The bulk of our wasted food is of the fresh variety, $2.67 billion to be exact.
 “The problem with some fresh food is it isn’t all that fresh,” reveals Matthew Evans.
-He recommends buying from the grower for longer shelf life, storing herbs and soft leaves in plastic bags with paper towel to stop them going rotten so quickly, and minimising the time fresh food is out of the fridge.
+He recommends buying from the grower for longer shelf life, storing herbs and soft leaves in plastic bags with paper towels to stop them from going rotten so quickly, and minimising the time fresh food is out of the fridge.

 Grow your own

 “Growing your own is the best way to know it’s fresh, to be able to get it regularly, even during holiday times,” says Matthew.
 “Home-grown food means you know how much work, water and time have gone into every little thing, and you’ll value it more because of it.”

 Blend it up

 OzHarvest is one of Australia’s largest food rescue organisations.
 Its Executive Head Chef, Travis Harvey, is attempting to save food from perishing in homes at Christmas, as well as in businesses, by recommending we use our blender to make magic out of festive leftovers.
 How?
 Chop up fruit, (including on-the-turn bananas) and freeze to use in smoothies.
 Blend leftover roast veggies with ricotta, lemon juice and garlic for a flavourful dip.
 Toast stale bread then blend it with herbs and parmesan to make a crunchy topping for fresh pasta.